• Skip to primary navigation

 Do I have to use suet pastry?

-You don’t have to use suet pastry, but then you won’t get the lovely soaked up gravy and suet combination.
-You could top the pie with puff pastry instead.
+You don't HAVE to use suet pastry, but then you won't get the lovely soaked-up gravy and suet combination.
+You could substitute the suet for lard or you could top the pie with puff pastry or shortcrust pastry instead.

 Other hearty meals

-A meat and potato pie with the corner removed showing the filling.
+A helping of meat and potato pie on a plate with vegetables.

 This hearty meat and potato pie is a traditional Yorkshire dish made with steak and potatoes, covered in a soft buttery suet pastry crust.
 Serve with a bowl of mushy peas or your favourite vegetables for a deliciously comforting supper.
 Or as they say in Yorkshire 'for a meal that will stick to your ribs'